ursl/jets/README.md

 ---

-**Note**: This is a simplified physics simulation for educational purposes.
-For real physics analysis, use dedicated tools like ROOT, Matplotlib, or specialized detector software.
+**Note**: This is a simplified physics simulation for educational purposes (and exercising cursor).
+If you use this for anything real, you should be fired from your job (in case you have one).